fm3chanic/windows_terminal_themes/README.md

     ```
 ### Contribution:

-I accept all fixes, required updates, etc.
-Please use colors from the according color scheme for this.
-You can find these in the repo linked above.
+If you want to help maintaining the themes, please use colors from the according color scheme.
+You can find the scheme files in the repo linked above.